theskch/notifier/README.md

 Notifier should be used trough `Client` interface in `notifier` package.

 ## HTTP notifier
-`HTTPNotifier` is the implementation of the `Client` interfaces that uses HTTP POST requests to send messages.
+`HTTPNotifier` is the implementation of the `Client` interface that uses HTTP POST requests to send messages.
 Number of simultaneous requests is limited by configuration.
 Response from the server is send back to the caller using the `callback` function.